nsharma0114/nsharma0114/README.md

 - 👋 Hi, I’m @nsharma0114
-- 👀 I’m interested in machine learning engineering, data science, software development and the intersection of feminism and technology
+- 👀 I’m interested in machine learning engineering, data science, software development and the intersection of society and technology
 - 🌱 I’m currently learning how to become a better software engineer so I can build scalable data science programs
 - 🙌 I'm looking for any opportunity to help anyone with anything!
 - 📫 How to reach me: https://www.linkedin.com/in/namratasharma0114/